netcarver/PW-FieldtypeLeafletMapMarker/README.md

 `markerIcon` | The default name of the FontAwesome icon to use in the marker - without the prefix 'fa-'. (type: string; default: 'home')
 `markerIconColour` | The default colour the of the FontAwesome icon (type: string; default 'white') `markerColour` | The default colour of the marker body that surrounds the icon. (type: string; default 'darkblue'.)
 See Leaflet.AwesomeMarker's [markerColor](https://github.com/lvoogdt/Leaflet.awesome-markers#properties) entry for the available colours - they are limited.
-`markerFormatter` | A PHP callback function, taking a `$page` as an argument, for customising the look of any marker on the map.
+`markerFormatter` | A PHP callback function (taking a PW `$page` and AwesomeMarker `$marker_options` as arguments) for customising the look of any marker on the map.
 This is called once for each marker being placed on the map and allows the defaults to be overridden for each marker.

 ----------